 For a professional driver dealing with a tractor that is constantly breaking down and significantly impacting their income, they may simply switch carriers.
 Sure, trucks break down and need to go into the shop now and again.
 But if it’s consistently happening, it can be too much for drivers to handle.

 Unfortunately, most drivers have stories about being mistreated by their carriers.
-To cut corners, carriers may abuse drivers.
 Drivers may be encouraged to engage in unsafe practices to deliver a load on time.
-Some carriers may even encourage drivers to work outside their Hours of Service.
+Some carriers may even encourage drivers to work outside their Hours of Service (HOS).

 Job-hopping might be a part of the industry, but that doesn’t mean all recruiters will be lenient on you.
 Some companies have specific policies that require recruiters to turn away drivers with too many jobs on their Drive-a-Check report (DAC).
 It puts the carrier at risk.